BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 title: Patch 7 Troubleshooting
 description: Will be updated as we discover more information
 published: false
-date: 2024-09-08T23:55:05.989Z
+date: 2024-09-09T00:04:28.438Z
 tags: patch 7, troubleshooting
 editor: markdown
 dateCreated: 2024-09-08T23:55:05.989Z
 ---

-# Header
+# Patch 7 Troubleshooting
-Your content here
+This page will be updated to add/change information as more is learned over time.

+Note, the in game mod manager that BG3 now has will be referred to as IGMM on this page.

-## General Patch 7
+## General Troubleshooting

 **How do I back up my saves and mods ?**
-- Copy your `Mods` folder, `modsettings.lsx` , `Story` folder and `Generated` folder somewhere else, like your desktop.
+- Copy your `Mods` folder, `modsettings.lsx` file, `Story` folder, and `Generated` folder somewhere else, like your desktop.
 - The location of those files are a bit further down

-**How do I update my game to patch 7 ?**
+**How do I update my game to Patch 7 ?**
 - To update to patch 7, we recommend backing up your mods and reverting to [Vanilla](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-remove-mods) first.
+- After you do this, simply update the game on whatever game manager you are using (Steam, GOG, etc).

-**How do I downgrade my game to patch 6 ?**
+**How do I downgrade my game to Patch 6 ?**
 - Larian made it possible to choose a patch 6 beta branch
 - Before you do this, we recommend backing up your mods and reverting to [Vanilla](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-remove-mods) first.
-- Then you can join the patch 6 branch like so:
+- Then, you can revert to Patch 6 like so:
 _Right click on BG3 in your Steam Library > Properties > Betas
 On Beta Participation select: release_patch6_hf9_

-**I downgraded to patch 6 and now my mods don't work anymore**
+**I downgraded to Patch 6 and now my mods don't work anymore**
 - Back up your mods and revert to  [Vanilla](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-remove-mods)
 - Get the [Patch 7 version of BG3MM](https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.10.0)
 - Delete your `modsettings.lsx` file